JohannKorn/MasterThesisJohann/README.txt

 in Windows Powershell.

+In order to properly run the scripts, in the same folder as the script files, create a folder named

+"Data" and within it another one named "Cell_Counts"

-The folder Data is meant to contain sequencing files (.h5ad files).
+The folder Data is meant to contain sequencing files (.h5ad files) and the folder Cell_Counts is meant to contain count files (.csv files)
-Data files can be retrieved from the following cloud location

-(this is my private drive, if access is denied, contact me)
+Data files can be retrieved from the following cloud location (this is my private drive, if access is denied, contact me)

 https://drive.google.com/drive/folders/1XKtzSRmFDqy_riEPkzhWTMLjylM9tf-n?usp=sharing

-The folder Cell Counts is meant to contain the cell count .csv files

 All plots are automatically saved into the Plots folder.

 If errors still occur try the following trouble shooting steps: